 In September 1940, Germany, Italy, and Japan signed the Tripartite Pact, agreeing to provide military and economic support to each other.

-The outbreak of World War II and increasing threats from Nazi Germany and Japan changed the U.S. long-standing stand of isolationism and non-interventionism.
+The outbreak of World War II and increasing threats from Nazi Germany and Japan changed the U.S. long-standing position of isolationism and non-interventionism.

-However, the 1941 German invasion of the Soviet Union and the exhausting offensive on the Eastern Front stalled Nazi Germany's gains and paved the way for the Allies' victory.
+The 1941 German invasion of the Soviet Union and the exhausting offensive on the Eastern front stalled Nazi Germany's gains and paved the way for the Allies' victory.

-Blitzkrieg (German "lightning war") was a German military strategy
+Blitzkrieg (German for "lightning war") was a German military strategy

-Britain's strategy military strategy evolved from the early idea of Appeasement to the active involvement on the three fronts of the European theater as a follower of the Joint Allied strategy.
+Britain's military strategy evolved from the early idea of Appeasement to the active involvement on the three fronts of the European Theater as a follower of the Joint Allied Strategy.